 The problem for sex offenders is – they don’t always know when they are within the “child safety zone” or exclusion zone.
 They may be unknowingly violating the law, putting themselves and the community in danger.

 New Mobile App: SO Zones

 In early 2018, a registered sex offender thought of a way to help keep himself safe from accidentally wandering into one of these safety zones close to a school, daycare, playground, or park.
 So, he hired a team of app developers and engineers to develop a database-driven mobile app to help keep himself aware of his location at all times.

 The mobile app uses a phone’s real-time GPS tracking capability and a database of more than 200,000 schools, daycares, and parks across the country.
 Whenever the phone is within a certain number of feet of one of those locations, the phone gives an audible alert and vibrates.
 The app takes into account local laws on required distances so it helps keep you safe no matter where you are.

 Mobile App Features

 The application is relatively new, but already has an impressive array of useful features:

 - Real-time Map Location Display – The app leverages Google Maps to pinpoint your exact location on a map, in real-time.

 - Database of Safety Zones – The app has a database of more than 200,000 schools, daycares, playgrounds, parks, and more.

-- Real Time Alert Notifications – When you’re near, or within, an SO safety zone, the app notifies you with both sound and vibration, The app notifies the user with sound and vibration alerts when in the proximity of a safety zone.
+- Real-Time Alert Notifications – When you’re near, or within, a SO safety zone, the app notifies you with both sound and vibration, The app notifies the user with sound and vibration alerts when in the proximity of a safety zone.

 - Compatible With Most Devices – Designed to work with all major devices

 - Additional Resources – In addition to its handy alert functionality, the app has helpful information on local treatment centers, lawyers and more.

 - Secure Platform – The does not collect, track or store information on any of its users.